Karcher-Floor-Care/Karcher-MIS/README.md

 # Note
 This application has been enabled with auto-updates.
 If a new release is detected the application will prompt the user to download and install the newest version.
+**Must manually update to v1.0.2 to enable auto-updates.\